tlehman/octopress/source/_posts/2012-10-14-unix-processes-and-their-parents.markdown

 When a Unix process is born, it is a literal copy of it's parent process.
 For example, if I am typing _ls_ into a bash prompt, the bash process spawns a copy of itself using the _fork_ system call.
 The parent process (bash) has an id which is associated with the child process (ls).
 Using the Unix _ps_ command, you can see the parent process id of every process on the system.

 The only process that has no parent is _sched_, it has process id zero.
 The idea I had was to make a visualization of this branching tree of Unix processes.
-I am currently running Debian GNU/Linux, a Unix variant.
+I am currently running Debian GNU/Linux, a Unix-like operating system.
 I came up with this one-liner that shows the (parent id -> child id) relation:

 ```sh
 ps axo ppid,pid | sed "s/\b / -> /g" | grep -v "PID"